 Exercise Physiology Concentration

-after completing the M.A. program, some students go on to take
+Additionally, after completing the M.A. program, our students often complete various

 Graduates of the MA program in Kinesiology (exercise physiology option) currently work in a variety of settings, including:

 - Colleges and universities (teachers, strength & conditioning coaches)

 - Corporate fitness programs (personal trainers, program managers, group exercise leaders)